munsifali11/munsifali11.github.io/index.md

 - **Researcher**, Stazione Zoologica Anton Dohrn Napoli, Italy (May 2025 – May 2027)
   Developing real-time underwater object detection and tracking systems using deep learning.

-- **International Student Tutor**, University of Parma, Italy (Jun – Oct 2023)
+- **International Student Tutor**, University of Parma, Italy (Jun – Oct 2023) Support European and international students requesting specific information for admission to a course of study of the University of Parma of the a.y.
-  Supporting international student admissions and academic orientation.
+  2023/2024.

 - **Assitant Researcher**, Sensor & Communication Lab, University of Peshawar (Aug 2018 – Apr 2022)
   Worked on routing algorithms and reliability in underwater wireless sensor networks.

 - **Senior Instructor**, Barah Kaho Polytechnic College, Pakistan (Aug 2017 – Jul 2019)
-  Taught digital/analog electronics, mathematics, and circuit principles.
+  Taught digital/analog electronics, mathematics, and principles of electric circuits.

 ---